mikemeyer186/v-server-setup/README.md

 ```

 > [!IMPORTANT]
-> New SSH key entry in GitHub account settings with created public key from server is needed!
+> New SSH key entry in GitHub account settings with created public key from server is required!

 Configuration of GitHub username and email on server (same as on GitHub):